-And you can imagine the ordeal that followed.
+You can imagine the ordeal that followed.
 A fortnight or so to the Canaries – a dangerous stage for any small sail boat and one which Lindemann chose not to repeat in the kayak.
 And then over two agonising months across the Atlantic to Barbados where he arrived just before Christmas 1952, desperate to let his wife and new-born child know he was alive.
 Pushed along by irregular trade winds but travelling off the shipping lanes, he only encountered two vessels on the way.
 On one ship, the Arakaka, met less than a fortnight from completion, he succumbed to a regular meal that was offered, but following weeks of raw fish his starvation-hardened willpower went into a spin which he claimed very nearly finished him off.

 At times it reads like a voyage in outer space, full of wonder as well as terrifying episodes: strange creatures, sound and lights, phosphorescence and a loyal escort of birds and dolphinfish or dorado (which also helped replenish the larder).